Woman charged in fatal shootings loses some jail privileges

-WAVERLY, Ohio (AP) - A woman charged in the fatal shootings of eight people has lost jail phone and mail privileges after a judge determined she violated a court order not to communicate with her relatives who also face charges.
+WAVERLY, Ohio (AP) - A woman charged in the fatal shootings of eight people in Ohio has lost jail phone and mail privileges after a judge determined she violated a court order not to communicate with her relatives who also face charges.

-Angela Wagner acknowledged to a Pike County judge through her attorneys Monday that she had discussed the case with her mother, Rita Newcomb.
+Angela Wagner acknowledged to a Pike County judge through her attorneys Monday that she discussed the case with her mother, Rita Newcomb.
 Newcomb isn’t charged in the 2016 shootings of Rhoden family members but has pleaded not guilty to charges including forgery in a related matter.

 The judge on Monday revoked Wagner’s ability to send and receive mail and make and receive phone calls, except for communication with her defense team.